Lelit Mara Review: How cool is it?

 Build Quality – 4/5

 Mara’s big selling points are that it is the most compact machine on the market with an E61 group.
+It is even smaller than the 969 Coffee Elba.
 For condo or apartment dwellers, this alone is a great reason to consider this machine.
 It’s only 9 inches wide, and 16 inches deep, and the height of 14 inches leaves tons of clearance if it’s going to live under an upper cupboard.
 At around 30 pounds, it’s heavy enough to feel sturdy but not so heavy that it’s a hassle to move or clean.

 Both models are the same size, but only the MaraX has adjustable-height feet.
 This is a small detail, but you might find it useful if your counter isn’t level.
 Anyone living in an older home knows what I’m talking about.
 You can also use it to tilt the machine in one direction if you want to set up DIY drainage from the drip tray.

 Externally, the two models look very similar.
 Both have the same layout, with hard black plastic knobs and a large stainless steel drip tray.
 Interestingly, while both are stainless steel, the T has a polished mirror finish while the X is the only machine in line with a brushed stainless finish.
 This is an aesthetic choice that just comes down to personal taste.
 Dirt and fingerprints are more evident on the mirror finish, but the upside is that it’s easier to buff out scratches.